-#GP(0) If the CPL is greater (has less privilege) than the IOPL of the current program or procedure.
+#GP(0) If the CPL is greater (has less privilege) than the IOPL of the current program or procedure. #UD If the LOCK prefix is used.

 STMXCSR-Store MXCSR Register State

 Opcode Instruction 64-Bit Mode Compat/ Leg Mode Description 0F AE /3 STMXCSR m32 Valid Valid Store contents of MXCSR register to m32 .